-For further information please see the SOP on adding study details to public databases.
+For further information please see SOP 022 on adding study details to public databases.

 Creating an account

-The Joint Research Compliance Office is the designated 'Administrator' for registering users on ClinicalTrials.gov.
+The Research Governance Integrity Team is the designated 'Administrator' for registering users on ClinicalTrials.gov.

 As Administrator, we will create a user account for you (upon request), giving you access to register trials on the system.
 We will check and release records for ClinicalTrials.gov to review once you have completed them properly.
-If you would like a user account, send an email to the Research Integrity Officer requesting an account to register your trial.
+If you would like a user account, contact the Research Integrity Officer requesting an account to register your trial.

 - Once the Research Integrity Officer has created an account for you, your log in details will be sent to you automatically from ClinicalTrials.gov via email and you will be able to register the trial.

 - To register your trial on ClinicalTrials.gov you need to go to the PRS login page, not the main public view page.